 MikroTik routers are known for their flexibility and advanced networking features.
 One of the core concepts in managing any router is understanding the difference between physical interfaces and virtual interfaces.
-Both types are critical for building and managing robust networks, but they serve very different purposes.
+This understanding of Physical vs Virtual Interfaces is critical for building and managing robust networks.
+However, they serve very different purposes.
 Knowing how they work will help you configure your router more effectively for various network designs and services.

 Table of Contents